 At present only the police can enforce speed limits in London by the issuance of fines and penalty points to drivers who offend.
-The fines resulting from prosecutions are generally paid to the Treasury, although the police can obtain some money by using “waivers of prosecution” and diverting drivers to speed awareness courses.
-The ABD believes the latter is illegal (see our AMPOW campaign).
+The fines resulting from prosecutions are generally paid to the Treasury, although the police can obtain some money by using “waivers of prosecution” and diverting drivers to speed awareness course.

 London Councils is the representative body for all 32 London boroughs.
 At a recent meeting of their Transport and Environment Committee the issue was raised of the lack of enforcement of speed limits, particularly 20-mph limits which are widely ignored.
 Could it be that they are inappropriate on many roads?
 Or that the police have decided they have better things to do with their limited resources?

 It seems some boroughs would like to acquire the power to enforce speed limits and effectively take over the role of the police.
 London Councils have commissioned their staff to “explore the feasibility of undertaking such enforcement”.
 That will include options “for the use and retention of any income from speeding fines”.
 Note that new legislation would be required, similar to the decriminalisation of parking offences.

 You can see just how attractive this could be to local boroughs in that it would enable enormous numbers of speeding fines to be issued, with only the poor appeal system that we have at present for parking fines.
 This could be an enormous money-generator for councils who would be imposing 20 limits (or even 15 limits as proposed in the City of London) on all their roads, with thousands of hand-held speed cameras in use irrespective of whether there is any road safety benefit.
 Financial motives would take priority of whether this is rationally going to have any road safety benefit and we would see yet another step in the direction of making the use of cars so difficult that people will give them up – just what the anti-car fanatics would like to see.